percona/pbm-docs/docs/details/authentication.md

 * For `readConcern` – `local`
 * For `writeConcern` – the number of nodes to acknowledge writes.
 A zero value is not supported.

 For correct functioning of PBM, we recommend to change values for both options.

+To restore from a backup, first configure your cluster to have the majority.
+Then [make a restore](../usage/restore.md).